An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 - Human immunodeficiency virus (HIV) is also associated with psoriasis.
 This was an unexpected finding, as HIV infection depletes the T cells thought to mediate psoriasis.

 - An uncommon strain of human papillomaviruses (HPV), called EV-HPV, has been associated with psoriasis.
 Although EV-HPV is probably not a direct cause, it may play a role in the continuation of psoriasis.
 This HPV strain is not one of the viruses that cause cervical cancer and genital warts.

 Skin Injuries and the Koebner Response

-The Koebner response is a delayed response to skin injuries, in which psoriasis develops later at the site of the injury.
-In some cases, even mild abrasions can cause an eruption, which may be why psoriasis tends to frequently occur on the elbows or knees.
+The Koebner response is a delayed response to skin injuries, in which psoriasis develops later at the site of the injury or scratching.
+In some cases, even mild abrasions can cause an eruption, which may be why psoriasis tends to frequently occur on pressure points such as the elbows or knees.
 However, psoriasis can develop in areas that have not been injured.

 Drugs that can trigger the disease or cause a flare-up of symptoms include:

 - Angiotensin-converting enzyme (ACE) inhibitors, drugs used to treat high blood pressure and heart problems.